MMRES-PyBootcamp/MMRES-python-bootcamp2021/README.md

 # BIST-master-python-bootcamp

-Contents for the scientific python bootcamp of the BIST master of Multidisciplinary Research in Experimental Sciences (2020 course).
+Contents for the scientific python bootcamp of the BIST master of Multidisciplinary Research in Experimental Sciences (2021 course).

-The contents of this year's bootcamp are designed based on [previous iterations](https://github.com/germannp/BIST-Python-Bootcamp).
+The contents of this year's bootcamp are designed based on [2020](https://github.com/germannp/BIST-Python-Bootcamp) and [2019] (https://github.com/BorjaRequena/BIST-master-python-bootcamp) editions.

 Suggested Installation
 ----------------------